dneg/DNEG-ML-LEDBackgroundDetection/README.md

-# DNEG-ML-Template
+# DNEG-ML-LEDBackgroundDetection
-Template for projects using DNEG ML Toolkit
+Model to detect foreground from an LED wall background Much of this documentation is a holdover from DNEG-ML-Template and may be updated to be more accurate as time goes on.
+The Installation; Run Experiment; and Running Tensorboard sections below are the most relevant

 ## Installation
-DNEG-ML-Template extends the DNEG-ML-Toolkit, following its structure and extending its functionality.
+DNEG-ML-LEDBackgroundDetection extends the DNEG-ML-Toolkit, following its structure and extending its functionality.
 DNEG-ML-Toolkit currently needs to be run from source, which can be found at: https://github.com/dneg/DNEG-ML-Toolkit/tree/v1.1.
 Follow the instructions there to set up the environment and install the Toolkit.

-Once this is done, install the following in the same conda environment to run DNEG-ML-Template:
+Once this is done, install the following in the same conda environment to run DNEG-ML-LEDBackgroundDetection:
-1. Navigate to the root folder of DNEG-ML-Template and run *pip install -r requirements.txt*
+1. Navigate to the root folder of DNEG-ML-LEDBackgroundDetection and run *pip install -r requirements.txt*
 2. Install the correct version of PyTorch 1.12 from https://pytorch.org/get-started/previous-versions/#v1121, using the version with the correct cudatoolkit (i.e. 11.3)

 ## Usage